JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 **multiphylo** - Nexus files for each of our three mammal families included in this study, sets of 1000 credible trees for use in **sensiphy_analyses.Rmd**.

 **output** - Output files from code, essentially subsets of TetrapodTraits 1.0.0 containing only our species of interest for each of our three mammal families.
-Some extra variables from other datasets (e.g. "chroms.csv") have been added.
+Some extra variables from other datasets (e.g. % acrocentric and haploid number from "chroms.csv") have been added.

 <ins>Ready-to-run scripts (run these in sequence!)</ins>